EDUCATING THE NEXT

 In December 2020, GHS was recognized as a Bronze level Eco-School by the National Wildlife Federation.

-Students returned for live, in-class instruction.
+Students returned for live, in-class instruction in September 2020.
 GHS expanded its programs to include aquaponics, engineering, and seminars.
 GHS also completed the Assessment of Inclusivity and Multiculturalism (AIM) to evaluate strengths and opportunities for improvement with regard to diversity, inclusion, and social justice.

 2021

-Board of Trustees adopts a resolution citing, in part, "that a diverse and inclusive learning environment is integral to achieving academic excellence.
+The Board of Trustees adopted a resolution citing, in part, "that a diverse and inclusive learning environment is integral to achieving academic excellence.
 We recognize and value the experiences that diversity of gender, race, ethnicity, sexual orientation, socio-economic class, family structure, age, and ability contribute to Gifft Hill School."

 Gifft Hill School is approved by the V.I.
 Department of Labor to offer registered apprenticeships in technology and early childhood education.